TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 26/Acts 26.3.md

 ---

-especially because thou art expert in all customs and questions which are among the Jews: wherefore I beseech thee to hear me patiently.
+especially because you are expert in all customs and questions which are among the Jews.
+Therefore I beg you to hear me patiently.